 Robots, drones and virtual reality steal the limelight at CES Asia 2016.
-Drones was represented by a couple of companies including the US-based Mota at the trade show.
-Moto showcased what it claims to be the worlds smallest and lightest quadcopter, the Mota Jetjat Nano.
-Mota has tried to create a drone which is both suitable for children and adults.
+Drones were represented by a couple of companies including the US-based Mota at the trade show.
+Moto showcased what it claims to be the world’s smallest and lightest quadcopter, the Mota Jetjat Nano.
+Mota has tried to create a drone that is suitable for children and adults.

-In pint-sized frame, the JETJAT Nano drone brings incredible speed and agility.
+In the pint-sized frame, the JETJAT Nano drone brings incredible speed and agility.
 It’s super quick, super responsive and provides flips and turns for the best aerial stunts.
 But I think that the most impressive thing considering this quadcopter is that it would fit any type of pilots no matter age or experience.